 The color black resembles strength, power and authority.
-In fact, black is often regarded as a “prestigious color.”
-It’s also probably why black is one of the most common dog colors too.
+In fact, black is often regarded as a prestigious or elegant color.
+It’s also probably why black is one of the most common dog colors (along with white and brown).

-There are few breeds as mysterious yet elegant as a black-colored dog.
-With that said, we’ve found 34 of the best black dog breeds, organized by size (small, medium and large).
+There are few breeds as mysterious yet mesmerizing as a solid black-colored dog.
+That being said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
+Plus, we organized them by size (small, medium and large).

-Not all of these dogs are solid black.
+It’s worth noting that not all of these dogs are solid black.
 As long as they’re mostly black, then they qualify for our list.
-Let us know, which black dog is your favorite!
+So, let us know which black dog is your favorite!

 Table of Contents

 - Large Black Dog Breeds

 - 18. Labrador Retriever

 - 22. Doberman Pinscher